TUPE Letter Informing Employees of Business Transfer - Sale

-The Notification of Business Transfer Letter, or TUPE Letter can be applied to the following situations where:
+The TUPE Letter Informing Employees of Business Transfer – Sale can be applied to the following situations where:

 Employees employed by the previous employer when the undertaking changes hands automatically become employees of the new employer on the same terms and conditions.
 It is as if their contracts of employment had originally been made with the new employer.
 Thus employees' continuity of employment is preserved, as are their Terms and Conditions of Employment under their Contracts of Employment (except for certain occupational pension rights).

 Representatives of employees affected have a right to be informed about the transfer.
 This includes information about the use of agency workers, including the total number of agency workers engaged by the employer, the business in which they are utilised, and the type of work they are contracted to undertake.
 They must also be consulted about any measures which the old or new employer envisages taking concerning affected employees.

 This letter should be used when the employer does not envisage taking any measures which will affect its employees.
 When measures are envisaged and there is a requirement to consult, please see the separate letters regarding consulting with employee representatives elsewhere in this suite of documents.